Skip to main content

 Welcome

-I'm the CEO of a US-based IT services company (Managed Services Provider, or MSP), and I like technology (and people!
+I'm the CEO of a US-based IT services company (Managed Services Provider, or MSP) and the owner of a sister company that offers business phone systems (VoIP), and I like technology (and people!
 People are great, I love people!
 We use technology to serve them, but I have a soft spot for the tech like a true geek!).
 While I have a long history with and interest in technology and programming and security, I've spent my free time relaxing by playing with PowerShell lately, and have had fun sharing them with peers to help the community.